 Let the children in your life know that they can come and talk to you anytime an adult asks them to keep a secret that makes them feel scared or alone, or whenever something doesn’t feel “right”.

 It is incredibly rare for a child to lie about experiencing sexual abuse.
 If a child tells you they have been sexually abused, let them know that you believe them and that they did the right thing by telling you.
 Recognize the courage and bravery this took.
 Learn more about responding to disclosures of child sexual abuse here.

 In Alberta, if an adult suspects someone under the age of 18 is experiencing any kind of abuse, it is that adult’s responsibility to report the suspected abuse to Child and Family Services.
 Reports can be made anonymously through the toll-free Child Abuse Hotline at 1.800.387.KIDS (5437).

 More information on child sexual abuse, including how it is defined, can be found within the Child, Youth, and Family Enhancement Act.

 Children and youth are also protected from sexual exploitation through the Protection of Sexually Exploited Children Act (PSCEA).
 If an adult believes a child is currently being exploited, or is at risk of being exploited, it is that adult’s responsibility to report this information to PSECA.
 Reports of suspected exploitation can be made toll free to 1.800.638.0715.

-If you have any questions about child sexual abuse please call our 24-Hour Support and Information Line at 780.423.4121.
+If you have any questions about child sexual abuse please call our Support and Information Line from 9 am to 9 pm daily at 780.423.4121.